Otros Ejercicios

 and he didn't leave much to ma and me,

-Just ole guitar and an empty bottle of booze.
+this ole guitar and an empty of booze.

 An' it got a lot of laughs from lots a folks,